TravelMapping/DataProcessing/siteupdate/python-teresco/DataStructure.md

 * a string `traveler_name`, which is the name of the list file, minus the .list extension
 * a list of strings `log_entries`, where entries are placed that will be written to the user's log file during a site update
 * three `dict` objects where mileage stats are stored:
-  * `active_preview_mileage_by_region` has keys which are region codes, and values that are the traverler's overall clinchecd mileage on all active or preview systems in that region
+  * `active_preview_mileage_by_region` has keys which are region codes, and values that are the traverler's overall clinched mileage on all active or preview systems in that region
-  * `active_only_mileage_by_region` has keys which are region codes, and values that are the traverler's overall clinchecd mileage on only active systems in that region
+  * `active_only_mileage_by_region` has keys which are region codes, and values that are the traverler's overall clinched mileage on only active systems in that region
   * `system_region_mileages` has keys which are system codes, and values that are themselves `dict` objects that have keys which are region codes and values that are the traveler's clinched mileage within that region for the system.

-  *
+### Auxiliary structures

+Structures that have a temporary and/or fairly trivial purpose are excluded, such as the global `roots` and `con_roots` arrays that are used to check for duplicate route names.

+The global `et` is an instance of `ElapsedTime`, and is used to report time from the start of a site update run in informational messages.

+The global `args` contains the command-line arguments as parsed by an instance of `argparse.ArgumentParser`.

+The global lists `datacheckfps` and `datacheck_errors` are used in datacheck detection, and make use of the `DatacheckEntry` class.

+The global lists `updates` and `system_updates` simply take information from the corresponding csv files and later write them to the database.